choH/csds440_programming_exercises/P2/README.md

 ## 10/16/2020 Commit 1 (Regular Submission for Programming Commit 1 & Early Submission for Programming Commit 2)

+Note we were having some trouble on adding graphs to Notebook, so we have provided an HTML and PDF version for your convenience.
 ### Henry

 * Sketched answers for (a) & (b).